harisanker1780/bootstrap/minikube/README.md

 ```
 kubectl proxy --port=8080
 ```
-Run kubernetes dashboard
+Open a new terminal and cd to kubernetes dashboard directory and run following command
 ```
 gulp serve
 ```
-Open a browser and access the UI under localhost:9090
+Open a browser and access the UI under http://localhost:9090

 ## Setting up OpenEBS in Kubernetes